 Hyperspectral imaging technology has advanced significantly in the last 50 years, and Greg Staples with Bayspec talked with us for a few minutes at the 2016 SPIE DCS exhibition about how it has changed.

-Doug Malchow with Sensors Unlimited — UTC Aerospace Systems took some time out on day two of the Photonics West exhibition to catch us up on the relaunch of their InGaAs linear arrays, an update on the export classifications of a 320x256 SWIR camera, and a quick refresher on their standard suite of SWIR cameras.
+Doug Malchow with Sensors Unlimited – A part of Collins Aerospace discusses the relaunch of his company's InGaAs linear arrays, provides an update on the export classifications of a 320x256 SWIR camera, and shares a quick refresher on their standard suite of SWIR cameras.